inveniosoftware/invenio/docs/community/maintainers-guide/releasing.rst

 Releasing
 =========

-In general, you have two types of releases:
+The most common releases are:

-- **Major/Minor-level release** - Often these releases add significant new features and needs to go through extensive testing.
+- **Major/Minor-level release** - Often these releases add significant new features and need to go through extensive testing.
 - **Patch-level release** - Often these releases fix security issues or important bugs.

-For major/minor-level releases, you'll often be working only with the ``master``-branch and only make a single PyPI release.
+For major/minor-level releases, you'll mostly be working only with the ``master``-branch and only make a single PyPI release.
 For patch-level releases you'll often be working with multiple maintenance branches and make several PyPI releases for all currently maintained versions of Invenio.